 Oom Yung Doe schools offer training in 8 complete martial arts, including Bagwa Chung (Bagua Chung).
-These Bagwa demonstrations, by Oom Yung Doe practitioners at a variety of rank and ability levels, show what you can achieve through training:
+These demonstrations, by Oom Yung Doe practitioners at a variety of rank and ability levels, illustrate what you can achieve through training:

 Bagwa (aka Bagua or Pakua) is a martial art based on the theory of continuous change in response to a given situation.
 It is an internal form of traditional Moo Doe that sharpens reflexes and cultivates the understanding of one’s mind and body.
 Just as Feng Shui is used as a tool to enhance positive Chi energy throughout one’s home, Bagwa, through movement focuses the positive Chi (energy) within the body, redirecting and removing the negative Chi, harmonizing one’s mind and body.
 Bagwa movements, when done correctly, balance and center one’s Chi.
 Also, through proper training an individual is capable of properly directing their Chi.
 However, if done incorrectly, the individual may improperly direct their Chi to only certain parts of their body, resulting in an imbalance of Chi, ultimately adversely affecting their body shape.